-One of the best ways to make sure your budget works is to plan for any money you’ll need that isn’t already accounted for.
+One of the best ways to ensure your budget works is to plan for any money you’ll need that isn’t accounted for.
 This includes things like unexpected bills or yearly expenses.

 Pay down debt

 You know the debt is a burden.
 It keeps you from making smart decisions, like saving or investing.
-If your debt isn’t bad enough to cause undue stress in your life, then consider this a wake-up call: you should pay it off.
+If your debt isn’t bad enough to cause undue stress, consider this a wake-up call: you should pay it off.

 Set short- and long-term goals.

-Once you’ve created a budget, it’s important to know where you want to go.
-A good goal will help keep your focus on what matters most and help you make better decisions about how to spend your money.
+Once you’ve created a budget, knowing where you want to go is important.
+A good goal will help keep your focus on what matters most and help you make better decisions about spending your money.

-Goals should be written down in order for them to have power over your life; if they’re just floating around in your head, there’s no way for them to become real.
+Goals should be written down for them to have power over your life; if they’re just floating around in your head, there’s no way for them to become real.